 Whether it's brought about by a mid-life crisis or circumstances that had prevented them from going after their dreams before, these people did not let the failing of the body or the troubles of aging stop them from accomplishing great feats.

-Climbing mountains, finishing marathons, inventing new gadgets, winning awards, going into outer space, these octogenarians have done it all and more.
+Climbing mountains, finishing marathons, inventing new gadgets, winning awards, going into outer space - these individuals have done it all.
 So don't count these senior citizens out just yet!

 William Ivy Baldwin Tightrope Walked Across a Canyon, at Age 82

 In 2013, on her fifth attempt and at age 64, Diana Nyad became the first person confirmed to swim from Cuba to Florida without the aid of a shark cage.
-The journey was 110 miles long and took her 53 hours straight.
+The journey was 110 miles long and took her 53 hours straight.23630Is this incredible?